t-cool/cl-exercise/README.markdown

 ## Usage
 To avoid dependency problems, we'll use `qlot`.

-We need to change a directory to the project folder.
+First, We need to change a directory to the project folder.

-Then typing `qlot exec ros -S . run` will load libraries from `quicklisp` inside the project folder.
+Then, typing `qlot exec ros -S . run` will load libraries from `quicklisp` inside the project folder.

 ```lisp
 # change a directory to the project